18874studentvgu/BloatedLibbraryWebSiteArchive/README.md

 # Project: Online Library Management

+> ## Note:
+> This is an archive of our Univeristy project for the module "Programing Excercise" in WS2022.
+It is not really suitable to be anything other than a proof of concept.

 ## Members:
  1. Tra Dang Khoa - @17637 - User ID: 13789744 (team leader)
  2. Son Nguyen Thanh - @18874studentvgu  -  User ID: 13789908